emrealtinok/sudoku_solvers/README.md

 File name: SudokuHumanTechniques.py
 [Go to file](https://github.com/emrealtinok/sudoku_solvers/blob/main/SudokuHumanTechniques.py)

 In order to implement this AI, I made use of object-oriented programming.
 The Sudoku grid is a two dimensional Numpy array of 81 objects that represent each unit of the Sudoku puzzle.
-Each object has a property that represents the value of the unit and a probability dictionary that holds the binary probabilities of the unit getting each value.
+Each object has properties that represent the value of the unit and a probability dictionary that holds the binary probabilities of the unit getting each value.

 The codified 'human' techniques scan the grid, assign values and re-adjust probabilities according to the new values and probabilities until the puzzle is finished.